-In the fall and spring, in addition to weekday tours, information sessions, and Admissions interviews, we offer class visits, overnight visits, open houses, and engineering tours.
+In the fall and spring, in addition to weekday tours, information sessions, and Admissions interviews, we offer class visits, overnight visits, and open houses.
 (Please read below for details on each program, as some are limited enrollment and most require registration.)

 Have some extra time?
 Explore the city of Baltimore and the surrounding area!

 Information sessions led by an admissions representative and guided tours with a current Johns Hopkins student are offered most weekdays and on selected Saturdays in the fall and summer.
 Information sessions will include an introduction to Johns Hopkins, academics, student life, and the application process.
 Campus tours will showcase many of our academic and student life buildings.
 (Please note that, due to security measures, campus tours will not enter the residence halls.
 For videos of our residence halls, please visit Hopkins Cribs.)

 Reservations are recommended for weekday tours and information sessions, although walk-ins are accepted.
 To register, click on the day you would like to visit on the calendar to the right.
 Groups of 20 or more must e-mail their request to firstname.lastname@example.org at least one month in advance.
 Visitors needing disability access or special accommodations should call (410) 516-8171 at least two weeks in advance, or be sure to make a note on their reservation form.